 Childers told Miles that before this year, he rarely received calls from Nebraska during basketball season and now he gets “a ton of them” on satellite radio.

 Miles Calls Lincoln ‘The San Diego of the Big Ten’

-Miles pointed out how some students arrived at Pinnacle Bank Arena’s front door at 5:30 a.m.
+Miles pointed out how dozens of students arrived at Pinnacle Bank Arena’s front door at 5:30 a.m.
 Sunday morning and were rewarded with sub sandwiches and pizza for their spirit and passion.

 89-Year-Old Man Stands for the Entire Game

 “There’s an article on the front page of our newspaper today about an 89-year-old gentleman who stood up the entire game,” Miles said.